NerminVej/Cloud-Resume-AWS/README.md

 # Cloud-Resume-AWS

-This is my resume hosted on a AWS
+This is my resume hosted on AWS.

 Here are the steps taken to accomplish this project:
 1. Create an AWS account and give the account permissions.